"

 • Introduction to Antigens:

-• Antigens can be any substance.
+• Antigens can be any substance: proteins, peptides, lipids, saccharides, nucleic acids

-• Common types include proteins, polysaccharides, glycoproteins.
+• Common antigen types include proteins, polysaccharides, glycoproteins.

-• Antigens exist on the cell surface.
+• Antigens typically exist on the cell surfaces.

 • Human Cell Antigens: